 Federal Supplemental Education Opportunity Grant (FSEOG) is a federal grant program designed to assist students who have the greatest demonstrated financial need and who are also Pell Grant eligible.

-For the 2013-14 academic year, the maximum SEOG is $400 and priority is given to those students enrolled in 12 or more units.
+For the 2014-15 academic year, the maximum SEOG is $400 for students enrolled in 12 or more units.
+Awards are prorated for students enrolled halftime or three-quarter time.
+Students must be enrolled in at least 6 units to qualify.
 Awarding of FSEOG funds is extremely limited due to the small amount of funds received each year, so apply early.

 Cal Grants are state-funded, need-based, cash grants given to California college students to help pay for college expenses.
 Students at IVC may receive either a Cal Grant B or C. Initial eligibility is made by the California Student Aid Commission (CSAC) which establishes income, asset and GPA requirements annually.

 The deadline date for high school students to apply for entitlement grants and for university transfer students to apply for competitive grants is March 2nd.
 All students must file a FAFSA and submit a GPA verification to CSAC by the deadline.
 IVC students who have completed 16 degree applicable units will have their GPA automatically calculated and submitted to CSAC.
 Community college students wishing to apply for a competitive grant also have a second filing deadline of September 2nd.

 This grant pays up to $1,648 per year.
 To be eligible, in addition to meeting federal aid requirements, a student must:

 This grant pays up to $547 per year.
 To be eligible, in addition to meeting federal aid requirements, a student must:

 For more information on Cal Grants and other programs administered by CSAC please visit: www.csac.ca.gov